 3. You panic on the first question.
 Calm down.
 Take a deep breath.
 Nervousness is common and will get better as you do more interviews.
 Smile.
 Say, “I am so nervous!”
 Ask the interviewer to repeat the question.
 Start your answer with a general statement and try to think of experiences you’ve had that will illustrate what you just said.

 4. The interviewer is distracted by his cell phone or keeps staring at their watch.
 There’s not much you can do about this.
 Smile and try to catch their eye; address them by name when you answer a question.
 Don’t ramble when answering questions.
 Be thorough, but brief.
-Answer each question in about two minutes.
+Answer each job interview question in about two minutes.
 The interviewer may be running late.